 Sweet onions get cooked down until jammy and caramelized.
 I made a separate post (and video) about caramelizing onions last year in case you want to learn more about my method.
 A bit of fresh thyme and a splash of Worcestershire gives them that unmistakable French onion soup flavor.
 A few drops of Sherry vinegar adds complexity and wakes everything up, but red wine vinegar will work just as well.
 You'll probably have some leftover onions.
 Add them to your scrambled eggs and thank me later.

-The onions get smeared onto thick slices of bread and then layered with tons of Finlandia Swiss cheese.
-Finlandia Swiss is found at most good deli counters and has big, long slices.
-Fold them in half so they fit in the sandwich.
+The onions get smeared onto thick slices of bread and then layered with tons of good quality Swiss cheese.
 I use 3 slices, but you can never go wrong with a little more.
-If we’re going to eat a grilled cheese we may as well make the most of it.
+If we're going to eat a grilled cheese we may as well make the most of it.

 Add this one to the list of must-makes.
 You will be so glad you did.